One of the most exciting and provocative pieces of public theology I’ve ever come across, a masterful piece of work. Mark, learn and inwardly digest

 OUT NOW!

-We explore how the value of land goes way beyond its financial or economic value but that it is central to our understanding of what it means to be human, what it means to relate to the non-human and how we might relate to God in the place in which we find ourselves.
+We explore how the value of land goes way beyond its financial or economic value but is central to our understanding of what it means to be human, what it means to relate to the non-human and how we might relate to God in the place in which we find ourselves.

 OUT NOW!